When it comes to Japanese fashion, what has come up to your mind?

 If you have visited Japan, I’m sure you will know the sock pairing game there is a real deal.

-Whether boys or girls, kids or old lady, most of them truly give a thought to their socks for a tasteful look.
+Whether boys or girls, kids or old ladies, most of them truly give a thought to their socks for a tasteful look.

 Feeling outdoorsy but want a dash of retro vibes?
 Easy.
 Wear a graphic tee, denim shorts, and wedge sandals in knit mustard yellow socks for a creative yet stylish blend.